-Our survey builds on and aligns with Wagener et al. (2012) in terms of taught courses, course level, and the number of students per course (10 to more than 40 students, Fig. 3).
-Furthermore, our study provides a more detailed overview of the most common teaching format used by the respondents in pre-COVID-19 times, which were lectures (27 out of 28 respondents), followed by seminars (Fig. 4a).
-Laboratory work, experimental work, and fieldwork were used by less than 50% of the participants as teaching formats.
-Peer teaching, roleplay, group discussion, and video recording seemed the less common practiced teaching formats in water education and therefore can be considered more "exotic".
-Blume et al. (2017), Kleinhans et al. (2010), Vidon (2015), and Wagener et al. (2012) warned that more practical components are needed in the hydrological curriculum.
-Despite some novel teaching examples (AghaKouchak et al., 2013; Rodhe, 2012; Rusca et al., 2012; Seibert and Vis, 2012a, b; Lyon et al., 2013; Kinar, 2021) and despite exploring virtual learning environments (e.g. edX, Coursera, and CUASHI), a decade after these calls, it seems that traditional classroom lectures were the dominant formats of teaching.
-Only 42%of the respondents indicated using CATS (specific software/tools for questionnaires, survey-style quizzes, or peer review techniques) to improve and gauge the students' performance (Fig. 4b).
-Closed-book and oral exams or projects were commonly used examination formats (Fig. 4c).
+Our survey builds on this foundation and aligns with (Wagener et al. (-2012) in terms of taught courses, course level, and the number of students per course (10 to more than 40 students, Figure 3).
+Furthermore, our study provides a more detailed overview of the most common teaching format used by the respondents in pre-COVID-19 times which were lectures (27 out of 28 respondents), followed by seminars (Figure 4a).
+Laboratory, experimental, and fieldwork were used by less than 50% of the participants as teaching formats.
+Peer teaching, role-play, group discussion, and video recording seemed the less common practiced teaching formats in water education and therefore can be considered more "exotic".
+Blume et al. (2017), Kleinhans et al. (2010), Vidon (2015) and Wagener et al. (2012) warned that more practical components are needed in the hydrological curriculum.
+Despite some novel teaching examples (AghaKouchak et al., 2013; Rodhe, 2012; Rusca et al., 2012; Seibert and Vis, 2012a, b; Lyon et al., 2013; Kinar, 2021) and exploring virtual learning environments (e.g., edX, Coursera and CUASHI), a decade after these calls, it seems that traditional classroom lectures were the dominant formats of teaching.
+Only 42% of the respondents indicated using CATS (specific software/tools for questionnaires, survey style quizzes, or peer review techniques) to improve and gauge the students' performance (Figure 4b).
+Closed book and oral exams or projects were commonly used examination formats (Figure 4c).
 Hence, these results give the impression that hydrology and water education use rather traditional teaching methods and are far from the needed paradigm shift proposed by Seibert et al. (2013).